Renown (1794 ship): Fate

-The Register of Shipping for 1826 shows Adam with Rozier, master, Lyddeker, owner, and trade London–South Seas.
-On 1 March 1825 a gale developed at Deal.
+The Register of Shipping for 1826 showed Adam with Rozier, master, Lyddeker, owner, and trade London–South Seas.
+On 1 March 1825, a gale developed at Deal.
 Adam, Razier, master, returned from off Folkestone and attempted to anchor but the crew lost one cable and was unable to clear her chain.
 She was driven on shore and bilged.
 She had been sailing from London, bound for the South Seas.
 She had set out on 20 February.